4rtemis-4rrow/dotfiles/yazi/plugins/simple-mtpfs.yazi/README.md

     # simple-mtpfs plugin
     { on = [ "M", "m" ], run = "plugin simple-mtpfs -- select-then-mount", desc = "Select device then mount" },
     # or this if you want to jump to mountpoint after mounted
-    { on = [ "M", "m" ], run = "plugin simple-mtpfs -- 'select-then-mount --jump'", desc = "Select device to mount and jump to its mount point" },
+    { on = [ "M", "m" ], run = "plugin simple-mtpfs -- select-then-mount --jump", desc = "Select device to mount and jump to its mount point" },
     # This will remount device under cwd (e.g. cwd = $HOME/Media/1_ZTEV5/Downloads/, device mountpoint = $HOME/Media/1_ZTEV5/)
     { on = [ "M", "r" ], run = "plugin simple-mtpfs -- remount-current-cwd-device", desc = "Remount device under cwd" },
     { on = [ "M", "u" ], run = "plugin simple-mtpfs -- select-then-unmount", desc = "Select device then unmount" },